conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 #### Workflows

-Two main jobs run on `staged-recipes``:

-- The `conda-build` jobs that run on every PR (and push to `main`) check whether the recipes build packages correctly.
+The main job run on `staged-recipes` is the `conda-build` job that runs on every PR (and push to `main`) to check whether the recipes build packages correctly.
 These jobs run on Azure Pipelines defined in [`.azure-pipelines/`](https://github.com/conda-forge/staged-recipes/tree/main/.azure-pipelines).

-- The [`create_feedstocks` workflow](https://github.com/conda-forge/staged-recipes/blob/main/.github/workflows/create_feedstocks.yml) runs after each push to `main` (and every 10 minutes) to create the new feedstock repositories on the `conda-forge` organization.
-  The core logic is defined in the Python script [`.github/workflows/scripts/create_feedstocks.py`](https://github.com/conda-forge/staged-recipes/blob/main/.github/workflows/scripts/create_feedstocks.py).
+The actual creation of the feedstock is run in [conda-forge/admin-requests](#admin-requests).

 Additional workflows help users set up their recipes correctly.
 They react to events in PRs: